eluvish/TestApp/readme.md

 ## Project Description
 The app is a wardrobe manager and outfit creator.
 It allows the user to add images of their clothing, tag each item, view an image gallery of their items, or sort by tag.
-It also has a half implement create an outfit feature which allows the user to swipe through their items top/bottom/shoe and save the outfit (the save part is not yet implemented).
+It also has a create an outfit feature which allows the user to swipe through their items top/bottom/shoe and save the outfit.
+The site is mobile optimized so a lot of if it is top down.

 The app was created in Laravel 5.1 and uses PHP, HTML, and CSS (bootstrap).